Top Tips For Living In Shared Student Housing in UK

 1. Who You'll Be Living With

 If you have a choice, think of who you would get along with.
-Living with close friends may sound ideal, but sometimes mixing with new people helps you expand your social circle.

 2. The Facilities

-Bedrooms: Are they spacious enough, and do they offer enough storage?
+Bedrooms: Are they spacious enough?

-Kitchen: Will this be big enough with adequate equipment for everyone?
+Kitchen: Big enough for everyone?

 3. The Location